Skip to main content

 • WebAppX-policy-eval-report.html - this is the name of the report generated by the policy evaluation and is comprised of '<app id>-policy-eval-report.html'

-In order to make GitLab CI/CD pipeline job artifacts available across jobs you should add them to the pipeline cache, which could be defined a little further up in the file, as so:
+In order to make GitLab CI/CD pipeline job artifacts available across jobs you should add them to the pipeline cache, which could be defined a little further up in the file, as follows:

 cache: